 Then there are those who "keep on shucking"....they may even come up empty the first 96 times (remember Colonel Sanders?), and then have those four pearls "fall right into their lap".

 Some people call these folks "lucky".
-I call them "people who keep on shucking".
+I call them "People who keep on shucking".
 I also call them "Winners".

 I could also go on about these "lucky" people who realize the success that all of us envy.
-These people usually simply explain their success by saying, "The harder I work, the luckier I get.", but, that's another story for another article.
+These people usually simply explain their success by saying, "The harder I work, the luckier I get.", but, that's another story for another time.

 Finally, there are the "Winners" who teach each and every member of their organizations how to learn from failure...these people are called "LEADERS", and you should do everything in your power to become one or get to know one very soon.
 It WILL change your life.